Best Practices When Permitting RMM Scripts

 Custom Rule Creation

-Please note that in order to view Policies that are disabled (turned off), you will need to select the checkbox next to 'Include disabled and expired Policies' at the top right of the Application Control > Policies page.
+Note: To view Policies that are disabled (turned off), you will need to select the checkbox labeled 'Inactive/Expired' located to the right of the search bar and filter section of the page.

 Utilizing RegEx for Custom Rules